microsoft/nni/docs/en_US/reference/experiment_config.rst

     * - tunerGpuIndices
       - ``Optional[list[int] | str | int]``
       - Default: None.
 Limit the GPUs visible to tuner, assessor, and advisor.
+None means no limit.
         This will be the ``CUDA_VISIBLE_DEVICES`` environment variable of tuner process.
         Because tuner, assessor, and advisor run in the same process, this option will affect them all.